kriswallsmith/FacebookBundle/README.md

               );
           }

-  4. Configure the `facebook` service in your config:
+  3. Configure the `facebook` service in your config:

           # application/config/config.yml
           facebook.api:
+            file:   %kernel.root_dir%/../src/vendor/facebook/src/facebook.php
             alias:  facebook
             app_id: 123456879
             secret: s3cr3t
             cookie: true

           # application/config/config.xml
           <facebook:api
+            file="%kernel.root_dir%/../src/vendor/facebook/src/facebook.php"
             alias="facebook"
             app_id="123456879"
             secret="s3cr3t"
             cookie="true"
           />

+     If you do not include a `file` value in the config you will have to configure your application to autoload the `Facebook` class.

 Setting up the JavaScript SDK
 -----------------------------